This Is How Much Screen Time Kids Should Actually Have

 It’s no secret that kids are now attached to their screens.
-Whether it’s the TV, a tablet, computer, or smartphone, screen time for Minis is almost inevitable, especially if they have older siblings.
-We went straight to the source—Scott Steinberg, author of The Modern Parent’s Guide to Facebook and Social Networks which reveals how to keep kids safe online, protect children’s privacy, and make social networks like Snapchat, Instagram, Facebook, and Twitter a more positive part of everyday life—to answer parents’ #1 question: How much screen time should kids have?
+Whether it’s the TV, a tablet, computer, or smartphone, screen time for Minis is almost inevitable, especially if they have older siblings or spend a lot of time at a grandparent’s house.
+We went straight to the source-Scott Steinberg, author of The Modern Parent’s Guide to Facebook and Social Networks which reveals how to monitor television time, how to keep kids safe online and protect their privacy as well as make social networks like Snapchat, Instagram, Facebook, and Twitter a more positive part of everyday life-to answer parents’ #1 question: How much screen time should kids have?

 On the bright side, parents and teachers can both play along and engage with kids about the activities they’re enjoying on-screen.
 Children will love telling you about what they’re watching, and treasure the time you are able to play together.
 Many parents and educators love to chat with kids about books, but fail to see how apps, games, movies and TV shows also engage their imagination.
 Each and every one of these activities can serve as a neutral and approachable platform through which to connect with children and bond with them over shared activities.